ysyk2021/the-logical-path-to-productivity-maximizing-your-efficiency-through-logical-thinking/src/chapter-4-3.md

-Chapter 6: Creating Logical Workflows and Systems
+Creating Logical Workflows and Systems
 =================================================

 In this chapter, we explore the importance of creating logical workflows and systems to maximize productivity through a structured and organized approach.
 We delve into the principles and strategies behind developing efficient processes and systems driven by logical thinking.